-• For middle and senior management positions, the Company values a fixed component, in harmony with market values, and a system of variable remuneration, linked to goals for one year and three-year cycles, privileging the attainment of individual and team goals, but with a greater weighting in the achievement of Company results.
+For middle and senior management positions, the Company values a fixed component, in harmony with market values, and a system of variable remuneration, linked to goals for one year and three-year cycles, privileging the attainment of individual and team goals, but with a greater weighting in the achievement of Company results.

-The aim of this policy and this alignment of incentives is to guarantee to attract and retain professionals with the required skills, thereby reinforcing a Company culture in which individual performance is placed at the service of a greater collective good: the sustainability of the Company.
+The aim of this policy and this alignment of incentives is to ensure the attraction and retention of professionals with the required skills, thereby reinforcing a company culture in which individual performance is placed at the service of a greater collective good: the sustainability of the Company.

-Depending on the overall results each year, and whenever possible, the Company seeks to award a global and equal bonus to all its employees as a share in Company profits.
+Depending on the overall results each year, and whenever possible, the Board of Directors of Corticeira Amorim seeks to award a global and equal bonus to all its employees as a share in Company profits.